 The results of Waldmann and Hagmayer (2006), however, are theoretically ambiguous.
-The observed category transfer may only occur when people believe that the hidden ("essentialist") features of natural kind categories are linked to the effect presented in the causal learning phase.
-Although we believe that psychologically essential features do play an important role in eliciting category transfer, category transfer in causal induction needs not to be restricted to the use of essential features.
-Instead, category transfer may depend on more abstract features of people's causal theories, whether essences play a role or not.
+The observed category transfer may only occur when people believe that the hidden (essential) features of natural kind categories are linked to the effect presented in the causal learning phase.
+Although we believe that psychologically essential features do play an important role in eliciting category transfer, category transfer in causal induction need not be restricted to the use of essential features.
+Instead, category transfer may depend on people's causal theories, whether essences play a role or not.

 We have developed the unbroken mechanism hypothesis, which posits that it is the causal relevance of the involved features and peoples' assumptions regarding the involved causal mechanisms that drive category transfer.
-This hypothesis is inspired by the idea that people have strong intuitions that statistical contingencies arise from the operation of (often unobservable) causal mechanisms that specify how the cause events generate (or inhibit) the effect events (see Ahn, Kalish, Medin, & Gelman, 1995; Ahn & Kalish, 2000; Griffiths & Tenenbaum, 2009;

-Waldmann, 1996).
-These intuitions need not be very precise or correct, they may also be vague or faulty (Rozenblit & Keil, 2002).
+This hypothesis is inspired by the idea that people have strong intuitions that statistical contingencies arise from the operation of (often unobservable) causal mechanisms that specify how the cause events generate (or inhibit) the effect events (see Ahn & Kalish, 2000; Ahn, Kalish, Medin, & Gelman, 1995; Griffiths & Tenenbaum, 2009; Waldmann, 1996).
+These intuitions need not be very precise or correct, they may be vague or even faulty (Rozenblit & Keil, 2002).
 Nevertheless, they might play an important role in the way we perceive, interpret, and represent data.